Chemical Bank: Founding and early history

-Chemical Bank’s roots lie in the 1823 foundation of the New York Chemical Manufacturing Company by Balthazar P. Melick and directors John C. Morrison, Mark Spenser, Gerardus Post, James Jenkins, William A. Seely, and William Stebbins.
+In 1823, the New York Chemical Manufacturing Company was founded by Balthazar P. Melick and directors John C. Morrison, Mark Spenser, Gerardus Post, James Jenkins, William A. Seely, and William Stebbins.
 Additionally, Joseph Sampson, although not a director, was among the largest of the original shareholders of the later bank.
-During the 1820s prospective bankers found that they were more likely to be able to successfully secure a state bank charter if the bank was part of a larger business.
+During the 1820s, prospective bankers found that they were more likely to be able to successfully secure a state bank charter if the bank was part of a larger business.
 Accordingly, the founders used the manufacturing company (which produced chemicals such as blue vitriol, alum, nitric acid, camphor, and saltpeter, as well as medicines, paints, and dyes) as a means of securing a charter from the New York State legislature.
-In April 1824 the company amended its charter to allow Chemical to enter into banking, creating a separate division for the new activity.
+In April 1824, the company amended its charter to allow Chemical to enter into banking, creating a separate division for the new activity.
 Melick was named the first president of the bank, which catered to merchants in New York City.
+Early investments by the bank were the Erie Canal and new roads.